pedrobarrostech/go-restful-api/README.md

 # Go Resful API

-API Example using Go lang.
+API Example using Go and Swagger.